scribd/scribd.github.io/_posts/2019-12-26-migrating-to-kafka-in-aws.md

 existed, stemmed from the operational difficulties of _just_ running the thing.
 It was almost like we were afraid to touch Kafka for fear it might fall over.
-Another part of that avoidance grew out of the functionality not matching developers' expectations developer expectations.
+Another part of that avoidance grew out of the functionality not matching developers' expectations.
 When we first adopted Kafka, ours was an on-premise deloyment of version **0.10**.
 Developers used it for a few projects, unexpected things occasionally happened that were difficult to "fix" and we started avoiding it for new projects.